nodejs/abi-stable-node/napi_abstract.md

 #### Parameters
 - `[in]  env`: The environment that the API is invoked under
-- `[in]  value`: The JavaScript object whose type to query
+- `[in]  value`: The JavaScript value whose type to query
-- `[out] result`: The type of the JavaScript object
+- `[out] result`: The type of the JavaScript value

 #### Return value
 - `napi_ok` if the API succeeded.
+- `napi_invalid_arg` if the type of `value` is not a known ECMAScript type and `value` is not an External value.

 #### Description
 This N-API API represents behavior similar to invoking `typeof` Operator on the object as defined in [Section 12.5.5](https://tc39.github.io/ecma262/#sec-typeof-operator) of the ECMAScript Language Specification.
-However, it has support for detecting External objects, and also defaults to `napi_object`
+However, it has support for detecting External value.
+If `value` has a type that is invalid, an error is returned.

 ### *napi_instanceof*